CostelloTechnical/pulseTrainOutput/libraries/jct_pulseTrainOutput/README.md

 Note: Timer0 pins and Channel B/C pins are currently unsupported to maintain simplicity and avoid conflicts with core Arduino timing functions like millis() and delay().

-## Installation

-1. Download the library files (jct_pulseTrainOutput.h and jct_pulseTrainOutput.cpp).
-2. In the Arduino IDE, go to Sketch > Show Sketch Folder.
-3. Create a folder named libraries inside your sketch folder if it doesn't already exist.
-4. Create a folder named jct_pulseTrainOutput inside the libraries folder.
-5. Place the .h and .cpp files inside the jct_pulseTrainOutput folder.
-6. Restart the Arduino IDE.

 ## Basic Usage (Quick Start)

 Here is a minimal example to generate a continuous 1 kHz tone on Pin 9 of an Arduino Uno.